Knee (construction): Types

 Bent - Bent knees are formed by plasticizing the wood to make it flexible via boiling, steaming, or microwaving (for small components).
 While still hot, the wood can be bent into a shape suitable for the location - either on a form or by forcing and securing it directly into the final service location.
 Steam-bending is a time-honored method for shaping boat frames, but it does weaken the wood slightly, it can leave residual stresses which may cause breakage or spring-back over time, and it is limited in the degree of bend which it can achieve, particularly for thick members.
 Also, not all species of wood steam bend well.

 Laminated - Laminated knees are formed by coating thin, flexible strips of wood with adhesive, layering them to achieve the required thickness, then forcing the desired bend into the layup and securing it until the adhesive sets.
 Laminated knees are very strong and can be made in shapes which would be difficult to achieve using other methods, but they require time for the adhesive to cure, they are messier to construct, and they must use a jig or fixture to secure them until the adhesive cures.

 Grown - The term "grown knees" refers to any knee which is made from a natural crook or bend in a tree.
 Grown knees can be taken from several locations within a tree.
 The roots are a particularly useful source as the root structure of many species of trees naturally spreads out laterally just beneath the ground in order to help anchor the tree.
 This provides a fairly reliable source of approximately 90 degree crooks which may be impossible to find in other portions of the tree.
 In order to obtain this raw material for knees builders may dig up a stump in its entirety, as unlike other portions of the tree, it is impossible to judge the quality and quantity of available material in the roots as they are underground.
 Once the stump has been dug up the knees can be sawn or split from suitable natural crooks.
 However, knees sawn from a stump can quickly dull tools used to shape and finish them - as the roots grow they envelop small particles of soil and rock, which acts as an embedded abrasive and accelerates the wear of edged tools.
 For species of wood with appropriate splitting characteristics, such as oak, the stump can be split into wedges, with one large root on each wedge; each wedge is then carved into a rib for a small boat.

-In principle tree shaping could be used to grow a tree into the desired shape.
+Historically, tree shaping was sometimes used to grow a tree into a marketable shape (coppicing and pollarding were used for small, straight timbers, like withies).